conda-forge/rubin-sim-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `rubin-sim-all` can be installed with:
+Once the `conda-forge` channel has been enabled, `rubin-sim, rubin_sim` can be installed with:

 ```
-conda install rubin-sim-all
+conda install rubin-sim rubin_sim
 ```

-It is possible to list all of the versions of `rubin-sim-all` available on your platform with:
+It is possible to list all of the versions of `rubin-sim` available on your platform with:

 ```
-conda search rubin-sim-all --channel conda-forge
+conda search rubin-sim --channel conda-forge
 ```